loisekk/PY-PROJECTS/README.md

 ### 🗺️ Project 5 — Choose Your Own Adventure

-> *Marvel 🦸 or DC 🦇?
+> *Marvel or DC?
 Every choice splits the story.
 No two playthroughs are alike.*

 **Features:**
 - Fully branching narrative — choices have real consequences